Luke Smith (music producer)

 Luke Smith (born 4 May 1978) is an English record producer, mixing engineer, musician and songwriter.
 He was the co-founder, songwriter, guitarist and vocalist of the band Clor.
-His production and writing credits include Foals, Depeche Mode, Foxes, Anna of The North, Keaton Henson, Crystal Fighters, Slow Club, Everything Everything, Fryars and Petite Noir.
+His production and writing credits include Foals, Depeche Mode, Everything Everything, Palace, Anna of The North, Keaton Henson, Charlie Cunningham, Crystal Fighters, Slow Club, Fryars and Petite Noir.
 He has worked on such popular and critically acclaimed albums as Total Life Forever and Sounds of the Universe.

 Career

 Clor

 From 2003 to 2005, Smith founded with Barry Dobbin and provided lead guitars and vocals for the band Clor.
 He co-wrote and produced their eponymous sole album which was released in 2005 to critical acclaim.
 In May 2006, Smith and his co-founder announced Clor had split up.
 Later, in 2010, their album was voted number 1 topping NME's “100 greatest albums you've never heard".

 Production and writing

 In 2007 to present, Smith has produced a number of critically acclaimed releases.
 Of his work, Smith’s most noted is his production of the seminal second album Total Life Forever by Foals in Gothenburg in 2010 and programming of the twelfth studio album Sounds of the Universe by Depeche Mode in 2009.

 He has writing credits on a number of these recordings; he co-wrote The King of Anxiety, the debut EP by Petite Noir, from which the song "Chess" has 4.5 million streams.

 His recordings have been released on labels Mute, Parlophone, Domino, Pias, Moshi Moshi, Kitsune, Transgressive, Geffen.